-Explore the sublime beauty of Burma, a legendary realm of golden pagodas, nat spirits, ancient monasteries, and a warm, welcoming people.
+Explore the sublime beauty of Burma, a legendary realm of golden pagodas, nat spirits, ancient monasteries, and a warm and welcoming people.
 This one-time port of call for Kipling, Orwell, and Somerset Maugham has recently opened up to the outside world and is full of wonders, from the revered Shwedagon Pagoda in nostalgic Yangon (formerly Rangoon) to the astonishing ancient city of Bagan, “land of 2,000 temples.”
 This Private Journey includes Yangon, where towering Shwedagon glints in the sun, a golden sunset over the soaring temples of Bagan, a journey by boat along the Irrawaddy River in Mandalay, the cultural heart of Burma, and the markets and hill tribes of beautiful Inle Lake in the highlands.
 Burma abounds with visual delights, but it’s your encounters with its deeply spiritual people that may linger in your mind long after journey’s end.

 Our guide was excellent: prepared, informed, attentive to our needs and comfort, and very easy to be with.
 I especially appreciated his flexibility and ability to adapt the itinerary to the needs of the moment and of the group.